k7n4n5t3w4rt/GoodThing/README.md

 ## To Do

-[1] Get the build script to tell Snowpack put production versions of packages into the `dist/web_manifest` [2] Maybe use [this Babel plugin](https://github.com/developit/htm/tree/master/packages/babel-plugin-htm) to compile the `htm` module out of existence.
+[1] A production build with Snowpack2
-[3] The "Testy" test runner needs an "only" option
+[2] The "Testy" test runner needs an "only" option